renzorusca/Lesson20MeetUpclone/README.md

 MEET UP CLONE APPLICATION
 =========================

-This is a Meet Up clone.
+This is a Meet Up clone